-Angela Merkel Shares Trump’s Concerns About Iran Deal, Says It’s ‘Not Sufficient’,
+Angela Merkel Shares Trump’s Concerns About Iran Deal, Says It’s ‘Not Sufficient’

 Aluminum And Steel Tariffs

 One area in which Merkel and Trump apparently don’t see eye-to-eye is the matter of aluminum and steel tariffs.
 Announced last month, the tariffs were largely intended to limit China’s influence in American markets.
 To that end, Europe – to include Germany – was granted exemptions.
 Those exemptions are about to expire, which is an issue of concern for Merkel.
-Trump, for his part, has not given indication that he plans to renew or extend those exemptions.
+Trump, for his part, has not given an indication that he plans to renew or extend those exemptions.